Estudios Económicos

 RISK ASSESSMENT

-Decreasing sovereign and banking risk
+Reduced sovereign and banking risk thanks to increased tax revenues

-Last update : September 2023
+Last update : September 2024

 Payment